ImmersiveTSDF/TSDF6DoFv0/README.md

 ## UV Map Lookup Table

-Our initial version of the UV map lookup table (256 pairs of MarChing topology and UV Map) is presented below.
+Our initial version of the UV map lookup table (256 pairs of Marching Cube topology and UV Map) is presented below.

 <img src="images/mcuvlut.png" width=800>